 The White Helmets was also nominated in 2016.
 This film, directed by British filmmaker Orlando von Einsiedel, follows the daily operations of a group of volunteer rescue workers from the Syrian Civil Defence, also known as the White Helmets.
 While the film won the Oscar for Best Documentary Short, the ceremony took place in February 2017, right after Executive Order 13769 (better known as the “Muslim Ban”) came into effect.
 This meant that Syrian cinematographer Khaled Khateeb was denied entry to the United States and was unable to attend the ceremony.

-During the last Oscar ceremony, which aired in 2019, Egyptian-American actor Rami Malek won the award for Best Actor for his role in Bohemian Rhapsody (2018).
+During the 2019 Oscar ceremony, Egyptian-American actor Rami Malek won the award for Best Actor for his role in Bohemian Rhapsody (2018).
 He, similarly to F. Murray Abraham, has a complicated identity when it comes to the label “Arab” as his family is Coptic, an ethnic group that also does not consider themselves Arab.
 We record his win in our history of Arab cinema at the Oscars as he is the first actor of Egyptian descent to win this award and he recognizes that he is an important role model to many young Arab people.

-There are four Arab films that received nominations for the 2020 Academy Awards and whose fate will be decided at this year’s Oscar ceremony on February 9th!
-We are so excited to have supported them all, three were shown at our very own Arab Film Festival (#AFF2019) and we co presented The Cave at last year’s AFI Fest.
-The nominees are…
+There are four Arab films that received nominations for the 2020 Academy Awards.
+Three of the films were shown at our very own Arab Film Festival (#AFF2019) and we co presented The Cave at last year’s AFI Fest.

 Films nominated to the Oscar for Best Documentary Feature: